Education and Youth Corps

-The Israeli Education and Youth Corps (חיל החינוך והנוער, Heil HaHinuh VeHaNo'ar) is the IDF Manpower Directorate corps responsible for the education of soldiers and commanders in Israel's military.
-It is designed to instruct and develop national values among the troops.
+The Education and Youth Corps (חיל החינוך והנוער, Heil HaHinuh VeHaNo'ar) is a corps of the Israel Defense Forces' (IDF) Personnel Directorate responsible for the education of IDF personnel.
+Its mission purpose it to instruct and develop "national values" among Israeli servicemembers.

 Goal and designation

 According to former Chief Education Officer Avner Shalev, the aims of the education system in the IDF are to increase the motivation and morale of the troops and units.
 This is achieved by introducing cultural activities into the lives of soldiers, teaching them about the country and its values—both national and universal—as well as by teaching them about the nature of their duties as soldiers and citizens of the state.

 Structure

 The Education and Youth Corps is divided into two main brigades - the Magen division and the education division - as well as 6 independent units directly subordinate to the Chief Education Officer: